joaoneves792/docker-swarm-visualizer/README.md

 ![Sample image of  nodes with data](./nodes.png)

-#Warpenguins Docker Swarm Visualizer
+# Warpenguin's Docker Swarm Visualizer
 This is a fork of [https://github.com/dockersamples/docker-swarm-visualizer](https://github.com/dockersamples/docker-swarm-visualizer).

 The added functionality is the following:

--Display container attached netwok information ⋅⋅⋅-Network name
+- Display container attached netwok information
+   - Network name
-⋅⋅⋅-Network driver
+   - Network driver
-⋅⋅⋅-IP address
+   - IP address

 The visualizer can be deployed from a manager node by running: